digitc1/AWSLandingZone/CDK/README.md

-# Welcome to the CDK TypeScript project for the AWS Landing Zone!
+# Welcome to the CDK TypeScript project for the AWS Landing Zone

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This CDK project deploys in the SECLOG account:

-* A lambda function configured to DISABLE/ENABLE one single CIS control
+* One lambda function named `SECLZ-CisControlUpdateLambda` configured to DISABLE/ENABLE one single CIS control
-* A stepfunctions workflow configured to update multiple CIS controls in multiple AWS regions of one single AWS account
+* One stepfunctions named `SECLZ-CISControlsUpdate workflow` configured to update multiple CIS controls in multiple AWS regions of one single AWS account
-* A cloudformation stackset on the seclog account to deploy the IAM role SECLZ-SeclogRole in all accounts (seclog+linked).
-This role will allow the lambda function called by the stepfunction to enable or disable a CIS control in the SECLOG and its linkeds accounts
+* A cloudformation stackset deployed in the seclog account to deploy the IAM role `SECLZ-SeclogRole` in all accounts (seclog+linked).
+This role allows the lambda function called by the stepfunction to enable or disable a CIS control in the SECLOG and its linkeds accounts

 ## Useful CDK commands